LordTsk/module-steamcmd-gameinstall/README.md

 Contribute & Contact
 -----
-To contribute follow ther guide at <https://github.com/firstcontributions/first-contributions>\
+To contribute follow the guide at <https://github.com/firstcontributions/first-contributions>\
 Contact me at <git@hallynck.com>

 License